 I think I much prefer twitter and Instagram to Facebook.
 It’s harder for people to find you on Facebook if they don’t already know about you compared to those platforms that use hashtags and the like.

 Writer Facebook works because the groups can be localized on specific writerly issues or aims.
-Verses a Twitter hashtag that can be used for anyting.
+Verses a Twitter hashtag that can be used for anything.
 Plus groups have moderators.
 As a personal writers platform I think Twitter and Instagram make you a lot more visible and interactive with your readers.

 I believe the advantage of FB is FB ads.
 Unfortunately, don’t have any data to comment with yet.
 After I start a campaign, I will let you know.

-So what are your thoughts about Facebook?
+What are your thoughts about Facebook?
 Do you think it’s good for writers?